 GOALS consists of three programs per year focused on increasing skills, knowledge and confidence in different areas of daily life.
 Each program offers a four day intensive workshop and individual follow up in the participant’s home or their local environment for up to 12 months.
 Within the GOALS program, there are different program structures to suit individual needs.
 These include:

-- The Retreat Program, which focusses on Communication, personality, self-awareness, self-esteem, positive thought and positive action, goals and choices and dreaming.
+The Retreat Program, which focuses on communication, personality, self-awareness, self-esteem, positive thought and positive action, goals and choices and dreaming.

-- The Women’s Program, which focusses on women’s health, safety, relationships, pregnancy and motherhood.
+The Women’s Program, which focuses on women’s health, safety, relationships, pregnancy and motherhood.

-- The Men’s Program, which focusses on men’s health, anger management and difficult emotions, stress, sex and relationships.
+The Men’s Program, which focuses on men’s health, anger management and difficult emotions, stress, sex and relationships.

-- The Between 2 Worlds Program, which focusses on social perceptions and values, relationships and sex, grief and loss, anxiety, depression and coping being caught between ‘disabled’ and ‘abled’ words.
+The Between 2 Worlds Program, which focuses on social perceptions and values, relationships and sex, grief and loss, anxiety, depression and coping being caught between ‘disabled’ and ‘abled’ words.

 As part of our service, we provide a number of community events and platforms for communication, discussion and interaction.
 These include our Facebook page, a series of local lunches in the community each year and an annual Christmas Party as well as encouraging attendance at our fundraising events.